Ravishankar-D29/Self-Correct-Reasoning/README.md

 > Iterative reasoning with self-critique can significantly improve LLM performance over single-pass generation.

 However, it remains an **experimental pipeline**, not a production system.

----

-## 🧠 Reviewer Preparation

-Be ready to answer:

-* Why does critique improve performance?
-* What defines “confidence” in your system?
-* Why not fine-tune instead of iterating?
-* What is the computational trade-off?

-If you can’t explain these, the project will fall apart in a review.